Your Kids Tooth Extraction

-Sometimes, child tooth extraction may even be performed on the very young.
+Sometimes, child tooth extraction may need to be performed on the very young.

 Most parents expect their children’s baby teeth to naturally start falling out around the age of 5, leading way to the growth of permanent adult teeth.
-However, at times, a dentist may recommend removal of baby teeth due to:
+However, at times, a dentist may recommend baby teeth removal due to:

 - The baby tooth being decayed beyond repair.